blueintegral/managepublic/README.md

 # manage.engineer
 Manage engineers and schedules with Smartsheet and other integrations.

-Authored by Hunter (@hsotbf).
+Authored by Hunter.
 This is alpha software.
 Contributions much appreciated!

-## NOTE: THIS REPO CONTAINS PRIVATE KEYS.
-THIS REPO IS MEANT FOR INTERNAL REACH LABS USE ONLY.
-DO NOT SHARE.

 ## Running it
 After installing dependancies, run: